stevencombs/retrocombs.github.io/_posts/2020/2020-08-02-retrocombs-plus4-chapter3-software.md

 THANKS TO EVERYONE FOR THE FEEDBACK!!!
 It makes this project more fun and I'm (re)learning  much.
 I will add video corrections or additions below.

-1. In the video, I mention how the screen blanks when loading programs from from the Tapuino (or Datasette), but wondered how Icicle Works got around this functionality.
+1. I mention how the screen blanks when loading programs from the Tapuino (or Datasette), but wondered how Icicle Works got around this limitation with a loading screen.
 Chuck Hutchins shared that, at least in the case of Icicle Works, the program loads in two parts.
 The screen blanks (because the C64 and the Plus/4 must blank the screen to access the I/O - a limitation of the custom video chips) while a fast loader is loaded into memory and then loads the main software in a second compressed audio source.
-2. Chuck also shared that the Plus/4 IO commands such as `DLOAD`, `SCRATCH`, and `HEADER` are also avaialble on PET Computers with Basic 4.0, the C128 (BASIC 7), and the C65 (BASIC 10).
+2. Chuck also shared that the Plus/4 I/O commands such as `DLOAD`, `SCRATCH`, and `HEADER` are also avaialble on PET Computers with Basic 4.0, the C128 (BASIC 7), and the C65 (BASIC 10).

 ## Introduction